Canonical Quantisation of Bound and Unbound WQFT: Canonical quantisation

 As in conventional $\hat{S}$-matrix theory involving the Dyson series, assembling these matrix elements explicitly using the Magnus series rapidly grows in complexity.
 It therefore becomes preferable to use the WQFT Feynman rules.
 The main additional subtlety when computing matrix elements of $\hat{N}$, as compared with elements of $\hat{S}$, is the appearance of non-trivial weightings of diagrams with different internal causality flows.
 These arise due to the need to recombine the step functions $\theta_{xy}$ appearing in the Magnus expansion to achieve Lorentz covariance.
 Yet, as has been showcased in important work by Brandhuber, Brown, Pichini, Travaglini and Vives Matasan~\cite{Brandhuber:2025igz}, even in the comparably simple $\phi^3$ theory such recombinations are subtle.
 In traditional $\hat{S}$-matrix theory involving the Dyson series, where all propagators are time-symmetric, there is no analog of this problem.

 Fortunately, the issue of weighting diagrams with different causality flows has already been addressed for us.
 In \rcite{Kim:2024svw} the relative weighting factors of causality prescriptions in the Magnus expansion were identified as Murua coefficients~\cite{murua}.
 This was explicitly confirmed for several non-trivial examples in $\phi^3$ theory in \rcite{Brandhuber:2025igz}, as high as six external legs.
-The analysis of that paper extends to any QFT, including WQFT.
+The same combinatorial analysis applies to WQFT diagrams, since the Murua coefficients depend only on the time-ordering structure of the Magnus series.
 In this paper, we require the Murua coefficients up to four vertices (reproduced from~\rcite{Brandhuber:2025igz}):

 These coefficients multiply Feynman diagrams with the corresponding causality flows, and appear together with the usual symmetry factors --- we will see several examples in the following sections.
 The Murua coefficients do not depend in any way on the details of the underlying theory, which internal states are propagating, or the external states a diagram may have.
 For more general expressions at higher points, we refer the interested reader to the \texttt{Mathematica} code attached to ref.~\cite{Kim:2024svw}.